Gluon Generalized TMD signatures at the EIC from exclusive heavy (axial-)vector meson production: Theoretical framework and results

 and

 where

-In the above equations, we have defined the Compton form factors of the GTMDs, corresponding to specific $x$- and $k_\perp$-weighted moments, as detailed below.
+In the above equations, we have defined the Compton form factors of the GTMDs (GPDs) as detailed below.
 As before, we adopt the convention that Compton form factors associated with helicity-conserving transitions carry no tilde, whereas those associated with helicity-nonconserving transitions are denoted with a tilde: